 Alcohol poisoning may occur when the blood alcohol content (BAC) exceeds a certain level.

-Binge drinking is the consumption of large amounts of alcohol in a short period of time.
-According to the Canadian Medical Association, binge drinking is considered to be 5 or more drinks for men and 4 or more drinks for women in one sitting.
+Binge drinking is a consumption of large amounts of alcohol in a short period of time.
+According to the Canadian Medical Association binge drinking is considered to be 5 or more drink for men and 4 or more drinks for women in one sitting.

 A person that has been drinking for a long period of time, or drinks frequently, or drinks heavily when drinking (binge drinking), may experience some form of withdrawal when they stop drinking suddenly.